famanson/famanson.github.io/_posts/2018-06-16-coding-on-an-ipad.md

 The MacBook Pro 15” (2014) is lighter than most, but it is not a small device.
 On a weekend trip or when I am on the move for an extended period of time, it can become quite the burden.
 However, I still do need to bring it along most of the time in case either duty calls or I want some more advanced tools to edit my photos.
 This is where the iPad Pro comes in: it’s small and light (the 10.9” version), the TrueTone 120Hz screen is marvellous, and it is a very capable writing tool when combined with a good keyboard.
 Switching my writing (`Bear`) and photo editing (Apple’s very own`Photos`) to it is easy because the flow is already established.

-The only thing left is to come back to my engineering root: I want to set up a programming environment on it.
+The only thing left is to come back to my engineering root: *I want to set up a programming environment on it*.

 ## The requirements
 Because of how I set up my programming environment everywhere else already, there are several very specific requirements that I need from this new setup.